University of Indonesia: Research organizations

-Center on nuclear medicine
+Center of nuclear medicine

-In cooperation with the National Nuclear Energy Agency (Batan) and International Atomic Energy Agency (IAEA), Universitas Indonesia will have a medical physics center at Depok, West Java campus, which will be operated in 2012 as cancer treatment center.
+In cooperation with the National Nuclear Energy Agency (Batan) and the International Atomic Energy Agency, Universitas Indonesia will have a medical physics center at Depok, West Java campus, which will be operated in 2012 as cancer treatment center.

 Notable people

 UI has produced over 400,000 graduates.
 Many distinguished figures, both Indonesians and foreigners, were granted the "Doctor Honoris Causa" (Dr. HC) from Universitas Indonesia.
 Distinguished figures, including: Sri Mulyani Indrawati (Managing Director and COO of World Bank), Jusuf Wanandi (Co-chair of Pacific Economic Cooperation Council (PECC)), Prof. Mr. Sutan Takdir Alisjahbana, Taufik Ismail, Erwin Gutawa, Drs.
 Hans Bague Jassin received the title Doctor Honoris Causa in literature.
 Drs.
 Mohammad Hatta, the first vice president of Indonesia, received Doctor Honoris Causa in law.
 Prof. Miriam Budiardjo, M. A. received her Doctor Honoris Causa in 1997 in political science.
 Abdullah Gül, president of the Republic of Turkey, received his Doctor Honoris Causa title on April 6, 2011.
+Melki Sedek Huang, an activist and sex offender who formerly served as Chairman of UI Student Executive Board, is a law student at the university.